munificent/game-programming-patterns/book/observer.markdown

 ### The observer

 We'll start with the nosy class that wants to know when another object does something interesting.
-These nosy objects are defined by this interface:
+These inquisitive objects are defined by this interface:

 <span name="signature"></span>